 When contestants have to drive themselves somewhere using a provided vehicle, the make and model of the vehicle will be mentioned multiple times, and sometimes key features (like a navigation system, or a hands-free mechanism to open the rear door) will be carefully demonstrated.

 Or more blatantly, challenges that involve contestants not only finding the Travelocity gnome, but carrying it with them for the rest of the episode.
 Which Travelocity turned into a commercial of its own.
 Wrap that one around your heads!

-American Idol: If it were up to the execs who broadcast this show, everybody would own a Ford and drink nothing but Coca-Cola all day.
+American Idol.
+Seriously, if it were up to the execs who ran the thing, everybody would own a Ford and drink nothing but Coca-Cola all day.
 Mad TV spoofed the hell out of this one, using Ryan Seacrest's love for Dramatic Pauses to play the Coca-Cola commercial with Mya and Common (during the show!) over and over again.

 The Apprentice: Almost all of the tasks involve the contestants promoting a product, selling a product, or figuring out a way to improve a product.
 Like America's Next Top Model, it is largely the point of the series, though.

 It's apparently standard superhero procedure to use Bing.

 They've also created a web-based miniseries called "Blood Rush," starring Roy, Felicity, and Bose Electronics.